ylzhang29/T2D-EHR-Risk-Model/instructions/SITE_FEASIBILITY_PRECHECK.md

 Encounter file available: Yes / No

-If no, describe the approved source of the preassigned non-ADHD `index_date`:
+If no, describe the source of the preassigned non-ADHD `index_date`:
 ___________________________________________________________________________

 ## 2. Cohort and index